MikeDev101/rakian/README.md

 **Rakian** is a Nokia Series 20-inspired Operating System built using Go, powered by Armbian.

 > [!WARNING]
-> This project is in an early alpha stage and is NOT ready for use.
+> This project is still in early development, but is functional enough if you're curious.
+Don't expect it to be a daily driver... yet.

 # What?
 This is a project that aims to build an entirely custom mobile RTOS for embedded ARM platforms (such as the Raspberry Pi) using common off-the-shelf components, and also because I got bored and I think it's cool.